 Adderall

-Described as the “study drug,” Adderall is a prescription stimulant used by people who have disorders such as attention deficit/hyperactivity disorder (ADHD) to help them focus and have the energy to do daily tasks.
+Described as the “study drug,” Adderall is a prescription stimulant used by people who have disorders such as attention-deficit/hyperactivity disorder (ADHD) to help them focus and have the energy to do daily tasks.
 Adderall is often prescribed to young people at the proper dosage for their symptoms, age, and body weight.
 Teens and college students who use Adderall without a prescription are putting themselves at risk for developing issues such as heart conditions, insomnia, anorexia, weight loss, and risky behavior.
 It’s easy to see why this substance would appeal to young adults, but the consequences can be dire, especially when taken with alcohol or other drugs.

 Opiates and Fentanyl

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the biggest misusers of prescription opioids are teens and young adults, with more than 2 million people ages 12-25 reporting misuse of prescription painkillers in 2018.
-One of the greatest risks for using opiates is how easy it is to overdose or unknowingly ingest fentanyl, a synthetic opioid that is 100 times stronger than morphine.
+One of the greatest risks of using opiates is how easy it is to overdose or unknowingly ingest fentanyl, a synthetic opioid that is 100 times stronger than morphine.
 There are insidious dangers for young adults who choose to abuse opiates.
 Due to their brain’s rapidly maturing reward center, adolescents are most vulnerable to the changes opiates make to the brain.
 Each time they take the drug, more and more will be required to reach the desired high, leading to a dangerous dependency or overdose.

 Ecstasy